 Motorcyclists often face prejudice from police and insurance companies who believe that they caused their own accidents by being reckless.
 But we know that is often not the case.
 You need every advantage you can get when fighting for the compensation you deserve, and that includes a firm that knows what you’re up against and is willing to fight for YOU and not just a paycheck.

-Our communities in Columbus and Fort Benning, Georgia, and Phenix City, Alabama, know us and the lengths we will go to help our clients.
+Our communities in Columbus and Ft Moore (formerly Ft Benning), Georgia, and Phenix City, Alabama, know us and the lengths we will go to help our clients.
 Other firms, especially large out-of-town firms, often don’t care about anything more than churning through as many cases as they can in as short a time frame as they can, even if that means pressuring you to accept a settlement that is way too small to cover your likely substantial medical expenses.

 If you want to understand what a firm that cares really means, call Gary Bruce today for a free consultation, and we’ll help you understand your options and what your injury is truly worth.